-Prior to suspending a student, the Principal or his/her designee will provide the student and the Parent oral and written notice of the possible suspension, an opportunity for the student to have a hearing and the opportunity of the Parent(s) to participate in the hearing.
+Prior to suspending a student, the principal or the principal's designee will provide the student and the parent oral and written notice of the possible suspension, an opportunity for the student to have a hearing and the opportunity of the parent(s) to participate in the hearing.
 The notice will be in English and in the primary language of the home if other than English as identified in the home language survey, or by other means of communication where appropriate.
 The notice will set forth in plain language:

-- (a) the disciplinary offense; - (b) the basis for the charge; - (c) the potential consequences, including the potential length of the student's suspension; - (d) the opportunity for the student to have a hearing with the principal or his designee concerning the proposed suspension, including the opportunity to dispute the charges and to present the student's explanation of the alleged incident, and for the parent to attend the hearing; - (e) the date, time, and location of the hearing; - (f) the right of the student and the student's parent to interpreter services at the hearing if needed to participate; - (g) if the student may be placed on long-term suspension following the hearing with the principal: - 1. the rights set forth in 603 CMR 53.08(3)(b); and - 2. the right to appeal the principal's decision to the superintendent.
+- (a) the disciplinary offense; - (b) the basis for the charge; - (c) the potential consequences, including the potential length of the student's suspension; - (d) the opportunity for the student to have a hearing with the principal or the principal's designee concerning the proposed suspension, including the opportunity to dispute the charges and to present the student's explanation of the alleged incident, and for the parent to attend the hearing; - (e) the date, time, and location of the hearing; - (f) the right of the student and the student's parent to interpreter services at the hearing if needed to participate; - (g) if the student may be placed on long-term suspension following the hearing with the principal: - 1. the rights set forth in 603 CMR 53.08(3)(b); and - 2. the right to appeal the principal's decision to the superintendent.

-The principal or his/her designee shall make reasonable efforts to notify the parent orally of the opportunity to attend the hearing.
-Prior to conducting a hearing without the parent present, the principal or his/her designee will document reasonable efforts to include the parent.
-The principal or his/her designee is presumed to have made reasonable efforts if the principal or his/her designee has sent written notice and has documented at least two (2) attempts to contact the parent in the manner specified by the parent for emergency notification.
+The principal or the principal's designee shall make reasonable efforts to notify the parent orally of the opportunity to attend the hearing.
+Prior to conducting a hearing without the parent present, the principal or the principal's designee will document reasonable efforts to include the parent.
+The principal or the principal's designee is presumed to have made reasonable efforts if the principal or the principal's designee has sent written notice and has documented at least two (2) attempts to contact the parent in the manner specified by the parent for emergency notification.